marcellkiss/angular-web-component-example/README.md

 Playground app will run on `port 4200` and wc-app will run on `port 4210`.

+Open `http://localhost:4200` in the browser and have a look at it.

 Note: main-app has to be manually refreshed in the browser if a change is made to wc-app.

+## Build process

+The build process of the `wc-app` uses an npm plugin called `ngx-build-plus` to extend the default behaviour.

+We use two flags of the plugin:

+- singleBuild
+- keepStyles

+You can find both of these settings in the `angular.json` file.

 ## Useful links